8 Things You Should Know About Federal Work-Study

 You’ll get paid at least once a month, although some schools may pay you weekly or biweekly.
 Most schools offer direct deposit, but some may still use paper paychecks.
 Check with your school’s financial aid office about how you would be paid.

-Undergrads are paid by the hour.
-Grad and professional students can be paid hourly or on salary, depending on the position.
+Undergraduate students are paid by the hour.
+Graduate and professional students can be paid by the hour or by salary, depending on the position.

 Work-study jobs can have differing pay rates, depending on the type of work and what skills you need for the job.